-Jude attended an IEP Positive Peace workshop, and then went on to build peace in his community by stimulating learning and school attendance.
+Jude attended an IEP Positive Peace workshop in 2016.
+He then went on to build peace in his community by stimulating learning and school attendance.

 Rotaract is a Rotary International youth program which focuses on the development of young adults as leaders in their communities and workplaces.
-The Rotaract Club of Nateete Kampala has continuously carried out community projects while focusing on promoting basic literacy and education.
+The Rotaract Club of Nateete Kampala continuously carries out community projects while focusing on promoting basic literacy and education.

 In July 2016, the club decided to look for a community in which our efforts would be more impactful and progressive over a period of five years.
 We decided to focus on improving Kakuba Primary school in Busedde Sub County, Jinja District.

 From 30th September to 2nd October 2016, I had the opportunity to be one of the club’s representatives at the Rotaract Peace Workshop.

 It was organised by Rotary Clubs of Kampala Ssese Islands (Uganda) and La Jolla Golden Triangle (Ca, USA), District 5150, District 5340, The Institute for Economics and Peace (IEP), The International Peace and Security Institute (IPSI).
 Rotaractors were trained about the eight Pillars of Peace.

 Rotaract Nateete put this into action through an initiative ‘Kulaakulana’ which addresses the pillars through Kakuba Literacy project.

 Before this workshop, I felt that building Positive Peace in a community could only be done by the government and its bodies.
 However, my attitude about building peace changed after each session that I attended.

 To be honest, I had not quite understood how to apply the eight pillars of Positive Peace to deliver a community service project.

 1. Equitable distribution of resources by providing scholastic materials such as text books,